ACS CAN Minnesota Research and Innovation Forum

 Treatment: All individuals should have equitable access to the latest quality cancer care.
 There are notable racial, ethnic, and socioeconomic disparities in access and utilization of groundbreaking treatments and testing.
 How can we make sure people have access to quality, affordable, and comprehensive care?
 How can improving access to innovative testing and targeted therapy reduce health disparities and improve patient outcomes?

 Research: Research is critical to understanding and reducing cancer disparities, as well as examining gaps in prevention and care delivery that contribute to these disparities.
 What research is happening to better understand health disparities?
-How are we working to ensure diverse participate in clinical trials?
+How are we working to ensure diverse participation in clinical trials?

 DONATIONS & SPONSORSHIP